 Learn about some common developmental red flags for infants that we use to identify developmental delays and other problems.

-If there’s one thing we’re sure of (as moms and as therapists), it’s that child development and developmental milestones don’t always unfold in a perfect, linear way.
+If there’s one thing we’re sure of (as moms and as professionals), it’s that child development and developmental milestones don’t always unfold in a perfect, linear way.
 There is a range of what’s considered “typical” development and all kids develop at their own pace.

 While this is true, there are certain markers or developmental red flags that we therapists might notice that can point to possible developmental concerns that may warrant a referral for early intervention services.
-What are red flags for infants, with information provided by Wendi McKenna, DPT, PCS, C/NDT from Move Play Grow!
+What are red flags for infant development?

 0 – 3 Months: Developmental Red Flags